nunit/docs/docs/articles/developer-info/Packaging-the-Console-and-Engine.md

 ## Archiving the Release

 Packages are archived on nunit.org in the downloads directory.
-Create a new subfolder under downloads/nunit/v3 for the release.
+Create a new sub-folder under downloads/nunit/v3 for the release.
 Upload all the package files into that directory.

 ## Publishing the Release